-What is absent from this decision is what Adams was told – the mesh is fine, the mesh is not defective, it couldn’t be the mesh, it’s your problem alone, it can’t be removed, and on and on.
-Also, Adams is not an attorney and may have been easily dissuaded from an understanding about product liability law and what constitutes a “defect”.
+What is absent from this decision is what Adams was told – the mesh is fine, the mesh is not defective, it couldn’t be the mesh, it’s your problem alone, it can’t be removed – common statements made to mesh-injured women.
+Also, Adams is not an attorney and may have been easily dissuaded from an understanding about product liability law and what constitutes a “defect.”

 The Honorable Neil Gorsuch participated in the oral argument but not in the final decision in the Adams case, which was left up to the two remaining justices in the panel, Ebel and Tymkovich.
 Gorsuch is now a U.S. Supreme Court Judge.